dataroadinc/dr-ts-versioning/docs/development.md

 ### Versioning System Insights

-**Clean Version Numbers**: The versioning system generates clean semantic versioning format (e.g., `0.0.1+5`) without branch names in the version number.
+**Clean Version Numbers**: The versioning system generates clean semantic versioning format (e.g., `0.0.1-5`) without branch names in the version number.

-**Build Metadata**: The `+count` suffix represents the number of commits since the last tag, providing unique build identifiers.
+**Pre-release Metadata**: The `-count` suffix represents the number of commits since the last tag, providing unique pre-release identifiers.

 **Version Order**: When using `pnpm version:release`, the version is updated first, then the changelog is generated to ensure correct version information.